bus710/resume/README.md

 - Used containerization tools to design clean architecture of microservices and distributed it to cloud services.
 Led the TDD culture in the team for high quality source code of the actual services.

 ### Legrand-Wattstopper - SDE II (Full time - Carlsbad, CA / June 2016 - May 2019)
-- Developed Go based high performance system automation projects for services (REST/WebSocket) and internal tools with Electron (html, css, and js) based desktop GUI for customers.
-Debugged/tested/deployed/documented software (+APIs) by using Delve, Postman, Docker, and Swagger/Swaggo.
 - Developed STM32 and nRF52 based real time projects by using C. Worked on board bringing up for RTOS and BLE projects.
 Refined the protocols between the high and low level systems as JSON to boost the communication efficiency.
+- Developed firmware test automation utilities with Go and internal GUI tools with Electron (html, css, and js) for customers.
+Debugged/tested/deployed/documented software (+APIs) by using Delve, Postman, Docker, and Swagger/Swaggo.

 ### ABOV Semicon - SDE I (Full time - Seoul, Korea / Apr 2011 - Apr 2014)
 - Developed ABOV’s MCU based software by using C for automotive and digital appliance products.
 Designed digital circuits with 8 bit and 32 bit MCU system.